rishikanthc/markopolis/README.md

 ## Demo
 The documentation [website](https://markopolis.app) is hosted using Markopolis and is a live demo.
 These notes are used to demonstrate the various aspects of Markopolis.
-Checkout the [[Markdown Syntax]] page for a full showcase of all supported markdown syntax. checking out how different markdown syntax is rendered.
+Checkout the [Markdown Syntax](https://markopolis.app/Markdown%20Syntax.md) page for a full showcase of all supported markdown syntax.

 Thank you for considering Markopolis for your Markdown note-sharing needs!
 If you like the project considering starring the repository.